 2. Greenhouse Hybrid

 Are you trying to grow plants in your garden shed?
-With a greenhouse-shed hybrid, you’ll have the climate-controlled space needed for your plants as well as storage area for your tools and equipment.
+With a greenhouse-shed hybrid, you’ll have the climate-controlled space needed for your plants, natural lighting, and storage area for your tools and equipment.

 3. Backyard Campsite